varun-go/varun-go.github.io/_projects/neural-network-potential/01-intropost.md

 G_2^i = \sum_{j \neq i} e^{-\eta (r_{ij} - r_s)^2} f_c(r_{ij})
 $$

 where $ \eta $ and $ r_s $ are parameters that alter the width and position of the Gaussian, respectively.
 These parameters can be selected to focus on certain distances from the central atom; for example, one may interested in capturing the presence of atoms at the distance of the first coordination shell around the central atom.
-Generally, a range of values for $ \eta $ and $ r_s $ are used to capture the local atomic environment at different scales.
+Generally, a range of values for $ \eta $ and $ r_s $ are used to capture the local atomic environment at different scales and each of these parameter values would contribute another row to the AEV vector.
 Since the Gaussian terms are multiplied by the cutoff function, the contribution of atoms that are farther away from the central atom is reduced.

 {% include figure
 image_path="/assets/images/nnp_post_1/radial_symmetry_functions_fig1.svg"
 alt=" "
-  caption="$G_2$ symmetry function values for different $\eta$ values when $R_s = 0$ considering only a single neighbor particle.
+caption="$G_2$ symmetry function values for different $\eta$ values (units of Bohr$^{-2}$) when $R_s = 0$ considering only a single neighbor particle.
 The cutoff distance is 12 Bohr (~6.3 Angstroms)." width="25%" height="25%" title="Tooltip text when hovering"
 %}

-Smaller values of $ \eta $ result in a wider Gaussian term, allowing neighbors at larger pairwise distances to be captured.
+The figure above shows that smaller values of $ \eta $ result in a wider Gaussian term, allowing neighbors at larger pairwise distances to be captured.
 On the other hand, larger values of $ \eta $ result in a narrower Gaussian term, localizing the contribution of the neighbor particles to a smaller range.
 The cutoff function ensures that the contributions decay to zero if the pairwise distance is greater than the cutoff distance.

+The figure below shows the effect of $R_s$ on the $G_2$ symmetry function.
+The values of $R_s$ are selected to capture the local atomic environment at different scales.
+As $R_s$ increases, the emphasis is on larger pairwise distnaces thought the effect is diminished by the cutoff function.

 {% include figure
 image_path="/assets/images/nnp_post_1/radial_symmetry_functions_fig2.svg"
 alt=" "
-  caption="$G_2$ symmetry function values for different $R_s$ values (units of Bohr) for a fixed $\eta$ value of 0.5 $Bohr^-2$ when considering only a single neighbor particle.
+caption="$G_2$ symmetry function values for different $R_s$ values (units of Bohr) for a fixed $\eta$ value of 0.5 Bohr$^-2$ when considering only a single neighbor particle.
 The cutoff distance is 12 Bohr (~6.3 Angstroms)." width="25%" height="25%" title="Tooltip text when hovering"
 %}

-The figure above shows the effect of $R_s$ on the $G_2$ symmetry function.
-The values of $R_s$ are selected to capture the local atomic environment at different scales.
-As $R_s$ increases, the emphasis is on larger pairwise distnaces thought the effect is diminished by the cutoff function.

 **Angular Symmetry Function ($G_4$)**

+{: .notice--info}
+**Note:**
+I have intentionally skipped the $G_3$ symmetry function as it is not used in the Behler-Parrinello NNP that we will be constructing later in the post.
+There is also a $G_5$ symmetry function which we will also not cover.
+More details about these functions can be found in the follwing [paper](https://doi.org/10.1063/1.3553717).

 The angular symmetry function captures the local atomic environment's 3-body interactions.
 The function is defined as: